Haji Ali Dargah: Accessibility

 The dargah is accessible only during low tide.
 As the causeway is not bound by railings, when the causeway gets submerged during high tide it becomes inaccessible.
 During the high tide, the dargah seems completely isolated with no access.
 The walk on the causeway, with the sea on both sides, is a highlight of a trip to the shrine.

 On Thursdays and Fridays, the shrine is a major pilgrimage site.
-Irrespective of faith and religion, people visit the dargah to get the blessings of the holy saint.
+Irrespective of faith or religion, people visit the dargah to receive the blessings of the holy saint.
 Sometimes, especially on Fridays, various Sufi musicians perform a form of devotional music called Qawwali at the dargah.

 'Haji Ali for all' movement

-The 'Haji Ali for all' is a feminist movement launched by Bharatiya Muslim Mahila Andolan and Bhumata Brigade to secure equal 'right to pray', near sanctum sanctorum (or traditional patriarchal prohibited areas).
+The 'Haji Ali for All' is a feminist movement launched by Bharatiya Muslim Mahila Andolan and Bhumata Brigade to secure equal 'right to pray', near the sanctum sanctorum (or traditional patriarchal prohibited areas).
 On 26 August 2016, the Bombay High Court ruled that women could enter the sanctum sanctorum.
 Women were allowed to enter the shrine on 29 November 2016, lifting a ban imposed in June 2012.